astev423/GratisSocial/README.md

 ## IDEAS AND PROBLEMS

+Use react dev tools for site
 PROBLEMS:
--Too much info in my components and pages, use layout and globals to prevent repetition. try to split it up more -Have multiple folders for components, and a dedicated pages folder for all pages
+-I dont think follow info shows for other users since it is based off client's id -Too much info in my components and pages, use layout and globals to prevent repetition. try to split it up more -Have multiple folders for components, and a dedicated pages folder for all pages

 IDEAS: Remove once repo made public
--add button to delete posts
+-try fetching on server components https://www.youtube.com/watch?v=rGPpQdbDbwo&list=WL&index=23 -use adapter pattern for getting userId from clerk incase clerk changes how id is gotten -add button to delete posts
 -add follower mechanic
 -add dm mechanic

+## IMPORTANT NOTES
+-Try to to use SSR when possible, especially for fetching info.
+Much easier than doing useEffect on a client component

 ## WELCOME TO GratisSocial